PhyPiDAQ/PhyPiDAQ/docs/PackageStructure.md

 - `examples/oscilloscope/runOsci.py`
     run an oscilloscope display, configuration as specified in *.yaml* file (default is `PSOsci.yaml`)

+- `examples/poissonFlash.py`
+    generates random Poisson events, displayed as a short flash and as a history graph.

+- `examples/oscilloscope/run_scOsci.py`
+    reads and displays waveform data from a sound card (application example for class SouncCardOsci)

+- `examples/scOsciGammaDetector.py`
+    reads and displays triggered waveform data from a sound card with connected particle detector (CERN DIY particle detector)

 - `examples/utils/burnIn_BME680.py`
     script to automatically to burn in the sensor before first usage to ensure accurate VOC data

 ### Configuration files for *run_phypi.py*